Sometimes Even Reality Is a Lie!: Development

 Niichi originally created Sometimes Even Reality Is a Lie! after being unable to finish a doujin work that he was working on, with it being intended as a replacement work for an event he was attending.
 Originally, it was only intended to be a one-off story, but the work's positive reception led to it being fleshed out as a full series.
 Although stories where people who first meet online then meet in real-life, only to find out that they are of the opposite sex, are common, Niichi wanted to put his own twist on the theme by including crossdressing elements.
 As he originally only did the series during his free time as he had a full-time job, he did not imagine that the series would get a full serialization.
 The series' video game themes were inspired by his own love for video games.
 In contrast to other romantic comedy works where the parents play a supporting role, he also wanted Nanami's parents to play a more active role, their characters developing along with Nanami herself.

 Media

 Manga

 Niichi began posting the series on his Twitter account on August 6, 2018, with chapters also being posted to his Pixiv account.
-Chukei Publishing (under Kadokawa) began collecting its chapters into tankōbon volumes under their Kitora comic label.
-The first volume was released on July 31, 2020; seven volumes have been published as of August 6, 2025.
+Chukei Publishing (under Kadokawa) collected its chapters into nine tankōbon volumes under their Kitora comic label from July 31, 2020, to September 16, 2026.
 In June 2024, Niichi revealed that the series was coming to an end soon.
 The series is licensed in English by J-Novel Club.